 What are shape memory alloys?

-Alloys based on shape memory technology are metallic materials that can remember their original shape after an apparently plastic deformation.
+Alloys based on shape memory technology are metallic materials that can remember their original shape after an seemingly plastic deformation.
 The terms memory metal, shape memory metal or even shape memory metal alloy are also widely used.
-Strictly speaking, however, these are not correct, since shape memory materials are alloys and not pure metals.
+Strictly speaking, however, these are not correct, as shape memory materials are alloys and not pure metals.
 Alloys based on nickel and titanium (NiTi, Nitinol) are particularly relevant in shape memory technology.
-Due to their functional properties, shape memory alloys are ideally suited for applications in actuator technology, but also for components that must exhibit large reversible deformation (e.g. guide wires or catheters in medical technology).
-Reversible strains of between 6-8% can be achieved here.
-The reason for this behavior is a solid-state phase transformation in the metal between two crystal structures, designated martensite (low-temperature phase) and austenite (high-temperature phase).
-Depending on the alloy composition, ambient temperature and stress condition, different effects can
+Due to their functional properties, shape memory alloys are ideally for applications in actuator technology, but also for components which must be

+capable of large reversible deformations (e.g. guide wires or catheters in medical technology) where reversible strains between 6-8% can be achieved.
+At this point we should take a closer look at the technology behind shape memory alloy, what exactly is behind it?
+The cause of this behavior is a solid-state phase transformation in the metal between two crystal structures, which are called martensite (low-temperature phase) and austenite (high-temperature phase).
+Depending on the alloy composition, ambient temperature and stress condition, different effects

 How are shape memory alloys characterized?

 From a physical point of view, both effects involve a phase transformation within the material.
 This is reversible and characterized by diffusionless shearing of the crystal lattice.
-The transformation takes place between a low-temperature phase and a high-
+The transformation takes place between a low temperature phase and a high temperature phase.

-temperature phase.
 The low-temperature phase is

-called martensite, the high-temperature phase austenite.
+called martensite, the high-temperature is known as phase austenite.

 Extrinsic two-way effect

-In the extrinsic two-way effect, the initial shape of the material – after an apparent plastic deformation by an external force (e.g. a steel spring or a weight) – is restored by heating.
+In the extrinsic two-way effect, the initial shape of the material – after a seemingly plastic deformation by an external force (e.g. a steel spring or a weight) – is restored by heating.
 You should distinguish between a low-temperature phase (= initial position) and a high-temperature phase (heated state).
-In the initial position, the material is initially in the low-temperature phase.
-Here, a martensitic metal structure prevails.
-You can now deform the material up to a certain limit in all spatial directions, e.g. bend or stretch it.
-If you now heat the material, a phase transformation takes place in the material itself above a certain temperature threshold: The martensitic microstructure transforms into austenitic microstructure.
-The material is therefore now in the high-temperature phase.
-This structural transformation from martensite to austenite takes place

-at the microstructural level and is invisible to the eye.
+In its initial position, the material is in the low-temperature phase where a martensitic metal structure prevails.
+You can now deform the material up to a certain point in all spatial directions, e.g. bend or stretch it.
+If you now heat the material above a certain temperature, a phase transformation takes place in the material itself: The martensitic structure transforms into an austenitic structure.
+The material is now in the high-temperature phase.
+This structural transformation from martensite into austenite takes place on a microstructural level and is invisible to the eye.

-And it is precisely these microstructural processes that take place that cause the material to deform back to its original state.
-Even if you then allow the material to cool down again, it still retains the shape of its initial state.
-And you can repeat this process millions of times – depending on the material composition and the degree of deformation – under ideal conditions in such a way that the shape memory material visibly does not fatigue.
-However, fatigue always occurs in reality.
-If the component is properly designed and integrated into a system, operation can be reliably guaranteed.
-The name shape memory alloy derives from the observed shape memory effect.The initial state of the material thus always reflects the shape that has been written into the material’s “memory”.
+And it is precisely these microstructural processes that cause the material to return to its original state.
+Even when the material has been allowed to cool down again, it will remain in its original shape.
+And you can repeat this process a millions times – depending on the material composition and the degree of deformation – under ideal conditions the shape memory material will not be seen to fatigue.
+However, some form of fatigue will always occur at some point.
+If the component is properly designed and integrated into a system, however, operation can be reliably guaranteed.
+The name shape memory alloy comes from the observed shape memory effect.The initial state of the material thus always reflects the shape that has been written into the material’s “memory”.

 Pseudoelasticity (also “pseudoelastic behavior” or “superelasticity”)

-with shape memory material with a two-way effect, which has very low transformation temperatures.
+To a certain extent it is a shape memory material with a two-way effect with very low transformation temperatures.
 The material at hand has therefore already exceeded its transformation temperature at the prevailing temperatures.
-That is already the trick!
-Now you could cool the element below room temperature and produce martensitic microstructure as in extrinsic two-way effect.
+And that is the trick!
+Now you could cool the element below room temperature and produce martensitic microstructure as in the extrinsic two-way effect.
 However, the purpose of pseudoelastic shape memory alloys is different: Instead of cooling, you can mechanically deform the material.
 A transformation to a martensitic structure then takes place solely as a

 result of your mechanically applied deformation.
-If you now relieve the element mechanically again, you will observe the following: The deformation recedes again almost completely and your initial shape is restored.
+If you now relieve the element mechanically again, you will observe that the deformation recedes almost completely and the original shape is restored.
 The pseudoelastic effect of shape memory alloy is only possible because the austenitic phase is stabilized at room temperature.
-And just like the one-way effect, this pseudoelastic deformation can be repeated millions of times, depending on the design.
+And just as with the one-way effect, this pseudoelastic deformation can be repeated millions of times depending on the design.

 What are the properties of shape memory alloys?

-Pseudoelastic SMA: The material parameters of SMA exceed those of the normal tensile test.
+Shape memory alloys (SMA) are based on the alloying elements nickel (Ni) and titanium (Ti).
+These are referred to as binary NiTi SMAs.
+The term binary comes from the fact that the alloy is composed of these two (binary = two) components.
+The following material parameters refer to this binary SMA.Pseudoplastic SMA: Pseudoplastic (thermally activatable) SMAs achieve strengths of more than 1200 MPa [N/mm²] and elongations at break of more than 10% in tensile tests.Pseudoelastic SMA: The material parameters of SMA exceed those of the normal tensile test.
 In the tensile test at room temperature, pseudoelastic SMA exhibit mechanical hysteresis.
-Thereby, an upper plateau stress can be recognized.
+Thereby an upper plateau stress can be recognized.
 This is above 380 MPa [N/mm²].
-For shape memory alloys, the transformation temperatures are crucial.
+With SMAs, the transformation temperatures are crucial.
 These are the temperatures at which a phase transformation between martensite and austenite begins or ends.

-Your introduction to SMA
+Your introduction to shape memory alloys